kongkong-std/GMSHDataProcess/readme.md

 for boundary conditions.<br>
 Provide some simple examples of mesh partitioning, such as triangular and quadrilateral mesh partitioning for a rectangular region.

+## Initial process of the msh file
+In the **InitialProcess** folder, there is an initial processing of the .msh file, which involves reading node data and element data from the .msh file, They are respectively named **NodeData.txt** and **ElementData.txt**.